vasilzahariev/FMI-OOP-Practicum-Problems/README.md

 # FMI-OOP-Practicum-Problems
-The solutions for the problems from the FMI OOP Practicum course.
+The solutions for the problems from the FMI OOP Practicum course (2022).